Ahead of launch on 8 December 2023 – No embargo

-- Launch event – Vauxhall subway, 1pm – 2pm, FRIDAY 9th December with bands, speakers & celebrity guests
+- Launch event – Vauxhall subway, 1pm – 2pm, Friday 8 December

-As temperatures plummet across the UK, an innovative initiative offering help to homeless people and those facing winter hardship, will launch for its fifth winter in a row
+As temperatures plummet across the UK, an innovative initiative offering help to homeless people and those facing winter hardship, will launch on Friday for its sixth winter in a row.

-A simple way to help those in need, Take One Leave One rails enable communities to provide warm clothing to homeless people and anyone experiencing hardship in the winter months.
+A simple way to help those in need, Take One Leave One rails enable communities across Britain to provide warm clothing to homeless people, rough sleepers and anyone experiencing hardship in the winter months.

 “The beauty of Take One Leave One is its simplicity.
-Anyone can set up a rail, anywhere, anytime and help homeless people and anyone facing hardship can stay warm this winter,” said Stefan Simanowitz, TOLO founder who began with just one rail outside his Farringdon office in 2018.
+Anyone can set up a rail, anywhere, anytime and help those facing hardship stay warm this winter,” said Stefan Simanowitz, who set up the first TOLO rail outside a London church in 2018 and has seen more than 150 rails spring up around the UK and even spread to the US and Canada.

-Take One Leave One has the received the thumbs up from homelessness charities including Centrepoint, Shelter, Crisis and the Big Issue who have helped promote the project over a number of years.
+Take One Leave One has the received the thumbs up from homelessness charities including Centrepoint, Shelter, Crisis and the Big Issue who have helped promote the project over the number of years.

 For more information email: – 07799650791 / email@example.com